enso-org/enso-archive/doc/types/design/types.md

 ### Multiple Dispatch
 It is an open question as to whether we want to support proper multiple dispatch in Enso.
-Multiple dispatch refers to the dynamic dispatch target being determined based not only on the type of the `self` argument, but the types of the other arguments to the function.
+Multiple dispatch refers to the dynamic dispatch target being determined based not only on the type of the `this` argument, but the types of the other arguments to the function.

 To do multiple dispatch properly, it is very important to get a rigorous